Safe use of metal turning lathes

 Risk

-Employees can become entangled in unguarded drive mechanisms, chuck, chuck assembly or workpiece when the lathe is in operation.
+Employees can become entangled in unguarded drive mechanisms, the chuck, the chuck assembly or the workpiece when the lathe is in operation.

-Ensure controls are within easy access of operator and away from the working zone.
+Ensure controls, such as the light switch, and equipment such as a coolant hose, are within easy access of the operator and away from the working zone.

-- Hazard: Lack of function markings on controls
+- Hazard: Lack of function labels on control panel

 Risk